biligunb/awesome-mongol/FAQ-web.md

 ---
 ### Basics
+1. **What is internet?**
+   - a global network of computer networks that connects millions of devices and computers around the world
+   - internet is based on a set of protocols and standards known as the [Internet Protocol Suite (TCP/IP)](https://en.wikipedia.org/wiki/Internet_protocol_suite) which enables data to be transmitted between devices and networks
+   - origins of the internet date back to the 1960s, when the U.S. Department of Defense developed a network called [ARPANET](https://en.wikipedia.org/wiki/ARPANET)
 1. **What is web?**
-   - the term "web" typically refers to the World Wide Web (WWW), which is a system of interlinked hypertext documents that are accessed through the internet
+   - the term "web" typically refers to the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) (WWW), which is a system of interlinked hypertext documents that are accessed through the internet
-   - The WWW was created by Tim Berners-Lee in 1989 as a way to share information among researchers at CERN
+   - The WWW was created by [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) in 1989 as a way to share information among researchers at [CERN](https://en.wikipedia.org/wiki/CERN)
    - It has since become a global platform for information exchange, communication, and commerce.
 1. **How does web work?**
    - The web consists of a vast collection of web pages and websites that are hosted on servers all over the world.